kirby-deprecated-plugins/kirby-shortcode/readme.md

 c::set('plugin.shortcode.field.method', true);
 ```

-### shortcode.create
+### create

 With this option you add your shortcodes.
-You can read more about that in [Create shortcodes](#1-create-shortcodes).
+You can read more about that in the chapter [Create shortcodes](#1-create-shortcodes).

 ### field.method